 "Seizure frequency and intensity have been reduced by more than 75 percent," said Ahmed.

-"It has not been anything like it used to be by any stretch of the imagination," said Colson.
+Kerin Colson said the surgery made a world of difference for her son.
+"It has not been anything like it used to be by any stretch of the imagination," she said.

-"Kaden has a better outlook on life, and while it's not perfect, we'll continue to work toward his goals."
+"Kaden has a better outlook on life, and while it's not perfect, we'll continue to work toward his goals," Kerin Colson said.